Free to visit areas of Leighton House

 George Frederic Watts frescoes

-Also on display in the café space, are two recently conserved frescoes by Leighton’s Holland Park Circle neighbour and lifelong friend, artist George Frederic Watts.
+Also on display in the café space, are two conserved frescoes by Leighton’s Holland Park Circle neighbour and lifelong friend, artist George Frederic Watts.

 Originally painted on the walls of Little Holland House during Watts’ years living there, the works were saved when the house was demolished in 1875.